jmd-dk/concept/doc/command_line_options.rst

 :ref:`queue(s) <queue>`, the
-:ref:`number of nodes and processes <number_of_processes>`, the allowed :ref:`wall time <walltime>` and the allocated :ref:`memory <memory>` --- gets saved as "job directives" within a job script, which is then submitted to the job scheduler.
+:ref:`number of nodes and processes <number_of_processes>`, the allowed :ref:`wall time <walltime>` and the allocated :ref:`memory <memory>` --- gets saved as 'job directives' within a job script, which is then submitted to the job scheduler.
 If you desire further fine tuning of system resources, you may supply further such directives using this command-line option.